2bunnies/intro_to_ml/Part_2_Basic_Computer_Vision_With_ML/flower/README.md

 # OVERFITTING
 # -----------------------------------------------------------------------------------

+# Overfitting in Keras, as with any machine learning framework, occurs when a model learns the training data
+# too well, including its noise and idiosyncrasies, leading to poor generalization on unseen data.
+# This is typically observed when the model achieves high accuracy or low loss on the training set but
+# significantly lower performance on the validation or test set.
+# Identifying Overfitting in Keras:
+# Monitoring Training and Validation Metrics: During training, observe the training loss/accuracy and
+# validation loss/accuracy.
+If the training accuracy continues to improve while the validation accuracy
+# plateaus or decreases, and/or the training loss continues to decrease while the validation loss increases,
+# it indicates overfitting.

 # In the plots above, the training accuracy is increasing linearly over time,
 # whereas validation accuracy stalls around 60% in the training process.
 # Also, the difference in accuracy between training and validation accuracy is noticeable—a sign of overfitting.